How Sourcing has Reemerged in a Covid-19 World

 Shifting Focus to Create Opportunity

-Another valued and longstanding customer, Wendy’s Quality Supply Chain Co-op (QSCC), which supplies the Wendy’s quick-service restaurant chain and has nearly $4 billion in buying power, has had to reorient its business.
+Another valued and longstanding customer, Wendy’s Quality Supply Chain Co-op (QSCC), which supplies the Wendy’s quick-service restaurant chain and has nearly $ 4 billion in buying power, has had to reorient its business.
 Most Wendy’s outlets were closed for dining in, but the drive-through business saw a significant uptick.
 The effect was an increase in the volume of direct materials and warehousing being sourced through JAGGAER to cope with the dual effect of reduced in-restaurant sales and increased mobile ordering.
 And of course, with the massive shift from in-store to online retail, warehouse space was (and continues to be) at a premium.
-Within transportation, in the first few months of the pandemic there was also a shift from mega–bids to a larger number of spot bids from fewer suppliers, though with more states and countries allowing restaurants to reopen (albeit at reduced capacity, with social distancing), the situation is beginning to stabilize somewhat.
+Within transportation, in the first few months of the pandemic there was also a shift from mega-bids to a larger number of spot bids from fewer suppliers, though with more states and countries allowing restaurants to reopen (albeit at reduced capacity, with social distancing ),

 Driving Value with JAGGAER